 3) Ethics, fairness, and social impact

-• AI-synthesised topic description: Aligning AI with human centred values and social priorities, including fairness, inclusion, distribution of harms and benefits and expectations that AI should support core social goods and cohesion.
+• AI-generated topic description: Aligning AI with human centred values and social priorities, including fairness, inclusion, distribution of harms and benefits and expectations that AI should support core social goods and cohesion.

-• Analysis: Another topic with a lower sentiment (3.9) but high engagement (7.5) – there are many of these - “Ethics, fairness, and social impact” causes slightly less detraction than overall reliability but is among the highest emotional triggers for Brits.
+• Human analysis: Another topic with a lower sentiment (3.9) but high engagement (7.5) – there are many of these - “Ethics, fairness and social impact” causes slightly less detraction than overall reliability but is among the highest emotional triggers for people in the UK.
 Many hope, quite cautiously, that AI can make society more equal, rather than exacerbate existing inequities.

 • “I foresee greed, war, market corruption and collapse in society as the likely outcome.
 This would be such a huge shame when AI could do so much good.
 It more than likely will do a huge amount of good in healthcare for instance, but at a price.
 Robotics and AI are already aiding governments in the application of War at very little cost.
 Manipulation of social media and news is getting very sophisticated.
 It will all end in chaos,” said a North West man aged 55+.